You bought a car privately if:

 You can then find out if there is a valid security interest registered on the vehicle by using the PPSR mobile-friendly search.

-PPSR mobile-friendly search(external link) – Personal Property Securities Register
+PPSR mobile-friendly search(external external link) (external external link) – Personal Property Securities Register

 A finance company does not have a right to take the car if: